 As such tools become more widespread the pressure from customers and shareholders to deliver such value will grow.

 But, it's catch-up time for metals service centers.
 They must recognize the trend toward inventory visibility in spite of the organizational limits and resistance.
-Consumer goods suppliers are further along with inventory visibility systems, which will pressure basic materials companies to join the effort.
-There will be rewards.
+Consumer goods suppliers are further along with inventory visi-